-This specification requires all Jakarta EE products to support the jakarta.transaction.xa.XAResource interface, as specified in the Connector specification.
-This specification also requires all Jakarta EE products to support the jakarta.transaction.xa.XAResource interface for performing two-phase commit operations on JDBC drivers that support the JTA XA APIs.
-This specification does not require that JDBC drivers or Jakarta Messaging providers use the jakarta.transaction.xa.XAResource interface, although they may use this interface and in all cases they must meet the transactional resource manager requirements described in this chapter.
+This specification requires all Jakarta EE products to support the javax.transaction.xa.XAResource interface, as referenced in the Connectors specification.
+This specification also requires all Jakarta EE products to support the javax.transaction.xa.XAResource interface for performing two-phase commit operations on JDBC drivers that support the Java SE XA APIs.
+This specification does not require that JDBC drivers or Jakarta Messaging providers use the javax.transaction.xa.XAResource interface, although they may use this interface and in all cases they must meet the transactional resource manager requirements described in this chapter.
 In particular, it must be possible to combine operations on one or more JDBC databases, one or more Jakarta Messaging sessions, one or more enterprise beans, and multiple resource adapters supporting the XATransaction mode in a single transaction defined by the Jakarta Transactions specification.